- Sin Sugerencias

 Passwordless authentication options for Azure Active Directory

-Your organization may benefit from a combination of both products.
-This depends primarily on whether your users need the flexibility and portability of a FIDO2 security key such as the VeriMark Guard.
-Shared computing scenarios (e.g., kiosks) and users who rely on multiple cross-platform devices (e.g., Windows, macOS, mobile devices) should leverage the VeriMark Guard.
-Users who have only a dedicated Windows 10 device may be better suited for VeriMark IT.
+Your organisation may benefit from a combination of both products.
+This depends on whether your users need the flexibility and portability of a FIDO2 security key such as the VeriMark Guard.
+Shared computing scenarios (such as kiosks) and users who rely on multiple cross-platform devices (such as Windows, macOS and mobile devices) should leverage VeriMark Guard.
+Users who have only a dedicated Windows 10/11 device may be better suited for VeriMark IT.

 Please refer to the enterprise deployment guide on the support page.

 Have a question about biometric security?
 Need guidance with setup?
 Want to chat with a Kensington biometric security specialist?
 Just scroll and select the resource you need.

 Click the Live Chat tab on the right